·

 The pattern across all of these: **plain-text note + append endpoint + your existing scripts.** No new infrastructure.

 You have a backup job that dumps your database at 3:55 AM.
 You don't check on it every day.
 You have a scraper.
 You have a side project with its own scheduled tasks.
-Each appends a line to a Fresh Jots note when it runs.
+Each appends a line to its own Fresh Jots note when it runs.

 Instead of checking those notes every day for failures, set a **dead-man deadline**.
 Pick an interval — 1 hour, 6 hours, whatever fits the job's cadence.
 If the note doesn't receive an append within that window, you get an email.
 Once.
 The next successful append re-arms it automatically.